-Our contributions are: (1) we obtain the stable parameter estimates for dynamic correlation models using the realized measures, (2) we make full use of intraday informations by using pairwise realized correlations, (3) the estimated covariance matrices are guaranteed to be positive definite, (4) we avoid the arbitrariness of the ordering of asset returns, (5) propose the flexible correlation structure model such as setting some correlations to be identically zeros if necessary, and, further, (6) introduce the parsimonious specification for the leverage effect.
+Our contributions are : (1) we obtain the stable parameter estimates for dynamic correlation models using the realized measures, (2) we make full use of intraday informations by using pairwise realized correlations, (3) the estimated covariance matrices are guaranteed to be positive definite, (4) we avoid the arbitrariness of the ordering of asset returns, (5) propose the flexible correlation structure model such as setting some correlations to be identically zeros if necessary, and, further, (6) introduce the parsimonious specification for the leverage effect.

 The structure of this paper is as follows.
 Section 2 introduces the multivariate realized SV model with daily returns, realized volatilities, and pairwise realized correlations.
 Section 3 describes estimation algorithms using Markov Chain Monte Carlo simulation.
 Section 4 extends it to incorporate the leverage effect.
-In Section 5, we give an illustrative numerical example using simulated data.
-Finally, in Section 6, the proposed model is applied to nine U.S. stock return data and the model with leverage effect is shown to outperform other competing models with regard to the portfolio performances.
+Finally, in Section 5, the proposed model is applied to nine U.S. stock return data and the model with leverage effect is shown to outperform other competing models with regard to the portfolio performances.